-Is the cruelty-free alternative to fur doing more damage to environment than the real thing, and does it even matter if it's saving animals' lives.
+Is the cruelty-free alternative to fur doing more damage than the real thing?

 Fake fur is a political statement as much as a fashion statement.
 When a celebrity or friend wears it, you can't help making some assumptions: She's the kind of person who cares about animals, sure, but maybe also gets her Shiba Inu massages, drinks $12 juices, and takes vacations in solar-powered yurts.

-In other words, fake fur is part of a (cruelty-free, artisanally flavoured) lifestyle espoused by those who claim to prioritise ethics and aesthetics.
+In other words, fake fur is part of a (cruelty-free, artisanally flavored) lifestyle espoused by those who claim to prioritize ethics and aesthetics.
 Should it be?
-Acrylic, the principal fibre in fake fur, is bad for the planet.
-It had the worst environmental impact of nine fibres studied in a 2014 report by the European Commission, coming last in four out of six categories including impact on climate change, human health, and resource depletion.
+Acrylic, the principal fiber in fake fur, is bad for the planet.
+It had the worst environmental impact of nine fibers studied in a 2014 report by the European Commission, coming last in four out of six categories including impact on climate change, human health, and resource depletion.
 The US Sustainable Apparel Coalition ranked acrylic 39 out of 48 on its list of fabrics with the worst effect on the environment.

 Yet fakes are having a fashion moment.
 Shrimps, a London-based label, creates coats that look like mammalian carnival sweets.
 And then there's eco-stalwart Stella McCartney, who for the first time at Paris Fashion Week in March showed three shaggy faux coats after decades of avoiding fur of any kind.